Content

 The code sets this up by using ChatPromptTemplate, which has two main parts:

 We then connect this template to ChatOpenAI using o3-mini.
-We take o3-mini being a great reasoning tool calling model at low cost.
+We take o3-mini being a decent reasoning tool calling model at low cost.
 The "structured output" part means the plan will come out in a specific format we can easily work with.
+You can also go ahead with any top model from our Agent Leaderboard ranking.

 When we test it with a real question like "Should we invest in Tesla given the current situation of EV?", the agent will create a detailed plan for researching this investment decision.
 Each step will help gather the information needed to make an informed recommendation about Tesla stock based on the current electric vehicle market conditions.